-The Board met twice in 2022.
+The Board met twice in 2023.
 A list of our accomplishments is available on page 7.
-Of note was the reappointment of three Vestcor Directors, whose terms were expiring: David Losier, Eleanor Marshall and Cathy Rignanesi.
+Of note was the reappointment of two Vestcor Inc. Directors, whose terms were expiring: Michel Allain and Timothy Mawhinney; and the appointment of three new Directors: Courtney Pringle-Carver, Steven Wolff and Suzanne Young.

-On behalf of the Board, we wish to thank the employees, management team and Board of Vestcor for another successful year.
+On behalf of the Board, we wish to thank the employees, management team and Board of Vestcor Inc. for another successful year.
 Together, they delivered prudent and cost-effective investment and administration services to clients and their members, while encountering external challenges.
 Faced with significant inflation, market volatility, and substantial member service and application volumes, the team continued to meet the long-term goals of clients and deliver on the organization's corporate purpose: a partner in creating and delivering sustainable financial security.